Part of the Mahurangi Initiative: A hope-based

 I was planning, and still am, a page that would eloquently and confidently convey that the Mahurangi is determining its destiny; that the community is committed to a clear water revival—a local and significant contribution to the action on climate.

-And then I saw the music video recently produced by Black Eyed Peas’ frontman Will.i.am (William James Adams junior).
-Will.i.am was inspired to create Yes We Can while watching Barack Obama’s speech following his second-place finish to Senator Hillary Clinton in the New Hampshire primary, 8 January.
+And then I saw the music video recently produced by Black Eyed Peas’ frontman will.i.am—William James Adams junior.
+Adams was inspired to create Yes We Can while watching Barack Obama’s speech following his second-place finish to Senator Hillary Clinton in the New Hampshire primary, 8 January.

-Both Obama’s speech and Will.i.am’s all-star video are the stuff of history—nothing as potent has been seen since Kennedy and King in the early 1960s.
-It is the redemption the west woefully needs to relegate Bush, Blair and Howard to that book of shame: Lessons to be Heeded and to Determinably Never be Repeated.
+Both Obama’s speech and will.i.am’s all-star video are the stuff of history—nothing as potent has been seen since Kennedy and King in the early 1960s.
+It is the redemption the West woefully needs to relegate Bush, Blair and Howard to that book of shame: Lessons to be Heeded and to Determinedly Never be Repeated.

 Barack Obama is criticised for saying little about what he would do as president.
 But this is to miss what he is achieving in spades, if you’ll excuse the expression: The re-inspiration of a nation.
 He is successfully challenging his fellow Americans, in the words of John Fitzgerald Kennedy, to ‘ask not what your country can do for you—ask what you can do for your country’.